-Fire season is now about two months longer than it was in the 1970s.
-Before summer even begins, forests are primed for large fires that spread rapidly in trees that are dehydrated from drought, compromised from fighting off bugs, and often competing for space in overly dense forests.
+Fire season now spans the entire year.
+Before summer even begins, forests are primed in large parts of the country for large fires that spread rapidly in trees that are dehydrated from drought, compromised from fighting off bugs, and often competing for space in overly dense forests.

 National forest fire and fuels programs were designed to reduce and remove excess vegetation.
 Each year, the USDA Forest Service uses prescribed fire and mechanical treatments to limit the potential for extreme fire activity on national forests.
 Years of research confirms that these treatments result in better fire suppression outcomes and help firefighters in their response efforts.

 Fuels Treatment Effectiveness Monitoring (FTEM) is a collaborative effort that the Forest Service uses with other federal partners to track whether these treatments are truly having the desired effect.
 Firefighters and other specialists evaluate the changes in fire behavior in treated and untreated areas.
 Since 2006, more than 4,000 interactions between wildfires and treated areas have been monitored, recorded, and stored in a large database.
 FTEM statistics indicate that fuels treatments are effective in reducing the fire behavior about 80 percent of the time.
 Forest Service land managers use this information to continually improve how and where future fuel treatments should be employed.

 The agreement is an outgrowth of two ongoing activities: Secretary Perdue’s Shared Stewardship initiative and the Western Governors’ National Forest and Rangeland Management Initiative.